Woman buys out closing shoe store for Nebraska flood victims

 When the price at a Hays store dropped to $1 per pair, Tritt negotiated with the business to buy the remaining shoes for $100.

-The included 162 pairs of baby shoes and two pairs of men’s shoes.
+They included 162 pairs of baby shoes and two pairs of men’s shoes.
 The rest were women’s shoes.

 The retail price of the shoes would have been more than $6,000.